MapStory/Learning/modules/module0.md

 _Learner Prequisites_

-- All learners should have access to a personal computer with access to the internet on a supported browser (XXXX).
+- All learners should have access to a personal computer with access to the internet.
 - Learners' computers should have _at minimum_ access to a program for working with tabular data that can produce comma-separated files, such as Microsoft Excel.
-Ideally, learners will also have access to a GIS software program that can produce Shapefiles, such as ArcMap or QGIS
+Ideally, learners will also have access to a GIS software program that can produce Shapefiles, such as ArcMap or QGIS.
-- Learners should have authorization credentials to log in to the StoryScapes platform _or_ the Instructor should be able to provide learners access to a training version of StoryScapes.
+- Learners should have authorization credentials to log in to the StoryScapes platform or the Instructor should be able to provide learners access to a training version of StoryScapes.

 ### Course Agenda